Ventura, California: Film

 The movies Swordfish, Little Miss Sunshine and Erin Brockovich were partially filmed in Ventura.

 The comedy film The Bet was filmed entirely in the city of Ventura and was written by Ventura residents Chris Jay and Aaron Goldberg, both members of the band Army of Freshmen.

 Books

 Ventura was fictionalized as "Madison City" by long-time resident Erle Stanley Gardner in his D.A. series of crime novels featuring Doug Selby, the crusading district attorney of a rural California county.

 Ventura is the setting for Julie Carobini's 2007 book Chocolate Beach.

 Music

 The America song "Ventura Highway" was inspired by the feel of the coastal highway running through Ventura, when the songwriter saw the sign to Ventura on a childhood family trip.

 The song "(Girl We got a) Good Thing" by Weezer mentions Ventura in the 2nd verse, where Rivers Cuomo sings "Or driving to Ventura on the 101."

 Other

 The macOS Ventura operating system was presented at Apple's Worldwide Developers Conference (WWDC2022) on June 6, 2022, after having been named after the city.

 Ventura is a course in Tony Hawk's Pro Skater 2.
-It was called "Skatestreet Ventura".
+It was called "Skatestreet Ventura" and based on the real-life indoor skate park called "Skate Street".